-Canker sores are small shallow and painful ulcers or lesions that develop on the soft tissues in the inside lining of your mouth or at the base of your gums.
-The sores usually start as white to yellowish ulcers that are surrounded by redness.
+Canker sores are small, shallow, and painful ulcers or lesions.
+They develop on the soft tissues in the inside lining of your mouth or at the base of your gums.
+The sores typically start out as reddish ulcers that are white to yellowish in color.

-These sores can be very painful and often make eating and talking difficult and uncomfortable for you.
-The cause of canker sores is unknown, however, it can be caused by stress or minor injury to the inside of your mouth.
+Canker sores can be very painful and often make eating and talking difficult and uncomfortable for you.
+The cause of canker sores is unknown.
+However, it can be caused by stress or a minor injury to the inside of your mouth.

 The main cause of canker sores is unclear, but there are certain triggering factors that can make the sores appear.